williamdemeo/cs370-spring2022/projects/Project4/README.md

 ```

 As mentioned in the [Important note about autograder time-out](#important-note-about-autograder-time-out) above,
-to accurately determine whether or not your code is efficient enough you should run this test without graphics using the `--no-graphics` flag:
+to accurately determine whether or not your code is efficient enough, run the test without graphics using the `--no-graphics` flag:

 ```
 python autograder.py -q q1 --no-graphics